Dick Williams: Final seasons in uniform

-When another perennial loser, the Seattle Mariners, lost 19 of their first 28 games in 1986 under Chuck Cottier, Williams came back to the American League West on May 6 for the first time in almost a decade.
+When another perennial loser, the Seattle Mariners, lost 19 of their first 28 games in 1986 under Chuck Cottier, Williams came back to the American League West on May 9 for the first time in almost a decade.
 The Mariners showed some life that season and almost reached .500 the following season.
 However, Williams' autocratic managing style no longer resonated with the new generation of ballplayers.
 He tried to play injury-plagued Gorman Thomas in the outfield, but was rebuked by the Mariners' front office because of Thomas' medical history, namely his rotator cuff.
 Also, Williams had trouble relating to the devoutly religious Mariners' players, namely Alvin Davis.
-Williams was fired on June 8, 1988 with Seattle 23–33 and in sixth place.
+Williams was fired on June 8, 1988, with Seattle 23–33 and in sixth place.
 It would be his last major-league managing job.

-Williams' career won-loss totals were 1,571 wins and 1,451 losses over 21 seasons.
+Post-major league manager

 In 1989, Williams was named manager of the West Palm Beach Tropics of the Senior Professional Baseball Association, a league featuring mostly former major league players 35 years of age and older.
 The Tropics went 52–20 in the regular season and ran away with the Southern Division title.
 Despite their regular season dominance, the Tropics lost 12–4 to the St. Petersburg Pelicans in the league's championship game.
 The Tropics folded at the end of the season, and the rest of the league folded a year later.

+Yankees' consultant

+He remained in the game, however, as a special consultant to George Steinbrenner and the New York Yankees.